Polish Orthodox Church

-The Polish Autocephalous Orthodox Church (Polski Autokefaliczny Kościół Prawosławny), commonly known as the Polish Orthodox Church, or Orthodox Church of Poland, is one of the autocephalous Eastern Orthodox churches in full communion.
+The Polish Autocephalous Orthodox Church (Polski Autokefaliczny Kościół Prawosławny), commonly known as the Polish Orthodox Church or the Orthodox Church of Poland, is an autocephalous Eastern Orthodox church in full communion with the other Eastern Orthodox churches.
 The church was established in 1924, to accommodate Orthodox Christians of Polish descent in the eastern part of the country, when Poland regained its independence after the First World War.

-In total, it has approximately 500,000 adherents (2016).
+In total, it has approximately 500,000 adherents (2021).
 In the Polish census of 2011, 156,000 citizens declared themselves as members.